gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 First, consider the act of programming.
 The main purpose of programming is to produce programs that do useful things.
 Everything that follows is simply bureaucracy.
 Modern programming can be split into two main activities: writing the application and writing the support libraries that the application uses.

-The act of programming can be also be thought of as the programmer having two simultaneous conversations - one conversation is to the compiler to create a customized runtime environment and one conversation is to tell the runtime system what to do.
+The act of programming can be also be thought of as the programmer having two simultaneous conversations - one conversation is to the compiler to create a customised runtime environment and one conversation is to tell the runtime system what to do.

 In the same vein as casting the act of programming as conversations, we can cast the act of writing libraries as two conversations - one with the computer and one with another human (usually oneself in one's own future).
-We will consider these two kinds of conversation when we talk about the propoerties of a library.
+We will consider these two kinds of conversation when we talk about the properties of a library.

 The following graphic indicates the views of programming that I have espoused here